DominicSamoes/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 11, Script that counts the number of directories and sub-directories in the current directory.
 Task 12, Script that displays the 10 newest files in the current directory.
 Task 13, Script that takes a list of words as input and prints only words that appear exactly once.
+Task 14, Script displays the pattern “root” from the file /etc/passwd.